grafana/slo-workshop-breakouts/lab1/Breakout_1_Case_Study.md

 **PageTurners** is a thriving online bookstore with a wide selection of books.
 Their platform includes features such as book previews, user reviews, personalized recommendations, and checkout.

 #### Website Features:
-- **Homepage:** The face of the business, it must load quickly and without errors.
+- **Homepage -** The face of the business, it must load quickly and without errors.
-- **Search Functionality:** Essential for users to quickly find their desired books.
+- **Search Functionality -** Essential for users to quickly find their desired books.
-- **Book Details Page:** A deciding factor for purchases, it must be detailed and responsive.
+- **Book Details Page -** A deciding factor for purchases, it must be detailed and responsive.
-- **Checkout Process:** Directly tied to revenue, it must be seamless.
+- **Checkout Process -** Directly tied to revenue, it must be seamless.
-- **User Profile:** Personal space for users, privacy and accuracy are paramount.
+- **User Profile -** Personal space for users, privacy and accuracy are paramount.
-- **Review System:** Influences purchasing decisions, it should be genuine and timely.
+- **Review System -** Influences purchasing decisions, it should be genuine and timely.
-- **Recommendation Engine:** Drives sales through suggestions, accuracy is crucial.
+- **Recommendation Engine -** Drives sales through suggestions, accuracy is crucial.

 #### Roles within PageTurners & Their Stake in SLIs/SLOs:
-- **Product Manager:** Concerned with overall user satisfaction.
+- **Product Manager -** Concerned with overall user satisfaction.
-- **Web Developer:** Ensures technical robustness, keen on error rates and latency.
+- **Web Developer -** Ensures technical robustness, keen on error rates and latency.
-- **UX/UI Designer:** Wants to ensure design translates to functionality.
+- **UX/UI Designer -** Wants to ensure design translates to functionality.
-- **Customer Support:** Has data on common user issues.
+- **Customer Support -** Has data on common user issues.
-- **Data Analyst:** Uses SLIs/SLOs for insights on user behavior.
+- **Data Analyst -** Uses SLIs/SLOs for insights on user behavior.
-- **Marketing Team:** Interested in user engagement and conversion rates.
+- **Marketing Team -** Interested in user engagement and conversion rates.

 #### Key Stats:
-1. **User Behavior:** 70% of users visit the site between 6 PM to 10 PM, indicating peak hours.
+1. **User Behavior -** 70% of users visit the site between 6 PM to 10 PM, indicating peak hours.
-2. **Search Functionality:** On average, search results load in 2.3 seconds.
+2. **Search Functionality -** On average, search results load in 2.3 seconds.
-3. **Checkout Process:** 90% of users complete their purchase within 5 minutes of adding a book to the cart.
+3. **Checkout Process -** 90% of users complete their purchase within 5 minutes of adding a book to the cart.
-4. **User Reviews:** There's a 20% increase in book sales with more than 50 positive reviews.
+4. **User Reviews -** There's a 20% increase in book sales with more than 50 positive reviews.
-5. **Site Downtime:** The site has experienced downtime twice in the past month, lasting about 15 minutes.
+5. **Site Downtime -** The site has experienced downtime twice in the past month, lasting about 15 minutes.

 ## Task 1: Identify Critical User Journeys (CUJs) - Individual Assignment